 How do I get my data back?

-The best defense, mentioned in other blog posts, is still user education.
+The best defence, mentioned in other blog posts, is still user education.

 It is also very important that you keep your software up-to-date and run security patches if they’re available.